Michael Kelly (tenor): Italy, 1779–1783

 The offer of a five-year contract from Linley for Theatre Royal, Drury Lane, arranged by Stephen Storace, was blocked by Kelly's father.
 After the Florence contract Campigli offered him six months as primo tenore in Venice, and he travelled via Bologna making many musical acquaintances, but found the project had collapsed.
-Out of money, he still managed to attend operas and concerts and met the singer and actress Benini, who took him on an autumn tour to Graz.
+Out of money, he still managed to attend operas and concerts and met the singer and actress Anna Benini, who took him on an autumn tour to Graz.
 He appeared in Pasquale Anfossi's La vera costanza, and for the Carnival opposite Benini in Grétry's Zémire et Azor.
 He returned to Venice for Easter and was recruited for a Brescia production of Cimarosa's Il pittor parigino, which he rehearsed and began performing with Ortabella, but the jealous sponsor-manager became murderous, and Kelly escaped to Verona, slipping out of the theatre in mid-performance.

-After a benefit concert at Verona, at Treviso he met the 'greatest reputed dilettante singer in Europe', Teresa de Petris.
-She invited Kelly to sing with her in Anfossi's new oratorio, and her consort Count Vidiman engaged him for four months, sending him first to Parma and Colorno to present himself to the Archduchess, for whom he sang and played billiards for a week.
+After a benefit concert at Verona, at Treviso he met the "greatest reputed dilettante singer in Europe", Teresa de Petris.
+She invited Kelly to sing with her in Anfossi's new oratorio, and her consort Count Vidiman engaged him for four months, sending him first to Parma and Colorno to present himself to the Archduchess Maria Amalia of Parma, for whom he sang and played billiards for a week.
 He returned to Venice in October for Vidiman, where Nancy Storace was appearing in an opera of Vicente Martín y Soler.
 When his contract was completed, through Countess Rosenberg he (and Storace) received an invitation to join an Italian company then being assembled to occupy a permanent residency at the court of Emperor Joseph II, Holy Roman Emperor at Vienna.